nasimsoltani/nasimsoltani.github.io/_pages/about.md

 ## News
 - August 2024: I transferred to the University of Texas at Austin with my advisor, to continue my PhD.
+- June 2024: I presented a poster "Learning from the Best: Active Learning for Wireless Communications" at the Artificial Intelligence Modeling, Analysis, and Control of Complex Systems [(AIMACCS) Workshop](https://aiedge.osu.edu/aimaccs), June 4-5, 2024, Columbus, OH. [poster](https://nasimsoltani.github.io/files/activelearning-poster.pdf)
 - April 2024: I gave a talk in Monthly Virtual Rising Star Symposium Series, at IEEE TCCN SIG AI/ML for Security. [flyer](https://nasimsoltani.github.io/files/Seminar-flyer-2024_04.pdf), [slides](), [video](https://youtu.be/bC6Nv4b3wl8)
 - January 2024: Our paper "Learning from the Best: Active Learning for Wireless Communications" is accepted in IEEE Wireless Communications Magazine. &#127881;
 - November 2023: Our paper "PRONTO: Preamble Overhead Reduction with Neural Networks for Coarse Synchronization" is published in IEEE Transactions on Wireless Communications. &#127881;
-- August 2023: I defended my PhD proposal with the topic of "Deep Learning for the Physical Layer: From Signal Classification to Decoding".
+- August 2023: I presented my PhD proposal with the topic of "Deep Learning for the Physical Layer: From Signal Classification to Decoding".